jordanpapaditsas/countdown-timer/README.md

 - JavaScript

 ## Copyrights ©️
-The picture used for the app
-is only for personal use.
+The picture used for the app, is only for personal use.